-Justin Trudeau Slammed By Conservatives For Taking Too Much Time Off, Spending $1.5 Million on Trip to India
+Justin Trudeau Slammed By Conservatives For Taking Too Much Time Off, Spending $1.5 Million On Trip To India

 “I would note that the previous prime minister did not release a daily itinerary.”

 Since the beginning of June, Prime Minister Trudeau has taken six personal days as reported by The Toronto Star.
-He has also visited six provinces, helped a local campaign facing a by-election call, played host to the French President in the nation’s capital, in addition to hosting the international G7 summit.
+He has also visited six provinces, helped a local campaign facing a by-election call, played host to the French president in the nation’s capital, in addition to hosting the international G7 summit.